elli333333/Recipes/README.md

-A collection of recipes from various sources.
+# A collection of recipes from various sources.
+---
+## contirbuting
+idk, make it a markdown file, put it in the right folder (create the right folder if you need) and submit a PR

+---
+## licence
-Everything in this repo is public domain
+public domain